The French Ski Resort with Italian flair! The perfect blend of sunshine and snow, with a touch of dolce vita!

 La Rosière is perfect for all types of skier.

 Families and beginners can meander around the sunny southern side of the mountain while pleasure-seekers set off on a quest to sample some Italian delicacies across the border.
-Perched on a mountain balcony overlooking the Tarentaise Valley, La Rosière offers wraparound views and glorious sunshine from dawn to dusk!
+Resting on a mountain balcony overlooking the Tarentaise Valley, La Rosière offers wraparound views and glorious sunshine from dawn to dusk!

-Easy-living, sunshine and snow are all on the menu in La Rosière!
+Easy-living, sunshine, and snow are all on the menu in La Rosière!

-At the start of your day, from the snow front, savor the breathtaking 180-degree views of the Tarentaise Valley; La Rosière truly has one of the most spectacular views in the Alps.
+At the start of your day, from the snow front, savor the breathtaking 180-degree views of the Tarentaise Valley.
+La Rosière truly has one of the most spectacular views in the Alps.
 Best of all, to finish off your day, take a moment (or two) to enjoy one of the most the stunning sunsets anywhere.
 From dawn to dusk, La Rosière’s slopes are bathed in sunshine!

 As the only international ski area in the Northern Alps, the Espace San Bernardo has linked La Rosière with the Italian resort of La Thuile since winter 1983-1984.
 Grab your skis and set off on an adventure to explore new horizons and another culture!
 With slopes on both the north and the south faces of the mountain, excellent skiing and varied terrain are the order of the day.
 You might even want to brush up your Italian while on the slopes (though most Aosta Valley inhabitants speak excellent French and English)

 Snowmaking: 534 ac

 PLEASE CLICK ON THE IMAGE TO SEE THE FULL SKI MAP

 Skiing is our passion!